shamirlabs/docs/docs/testnet/prepare/own-clients.md

 ---
-title: "Option 1: Run with you own ETH clients"
+title: "Option A: Use your existing ETH clients"
 hide_table_of_contents: false
 ---